chrisokbimpong/Stories/README.md

-# StoryBooks
+## Stories

-> Create public and private stories from your life
+Post your public and private stories

-This app uses Node.js/Express/MongoDB with Google OAuth for authentication

 ## Usage